earthly/website/blog/_posts/2020-12-08-the-next-iteration.md

 categories:
   - News
 author: Vlad
-excerpt: "In this article, the Earthly team shares their roadmap for future improvements and directions for the project.
-They are seeking feedback from the community to prioritize and implement these proposals, making it a must-read for Earthly users who want to have a say in the platform's development."
+excerpt: In this article, the Earthly community discusses their plans for future improvements and directions for the Earthly project.
+They are seeking feedback from users to ensure they are meeting their needs and making them happy and productive.
+If you're interested in build processes and want to have a say in the development of Earthly, this article is for you!
 internal-links:
   - road map
   - roadmap